Get started

 Formula

-Formulas allow you to calculate expressions in real-time, when criteria is being evaluated during an experience.Insert Definition Here
+Formulas allow you to calculate expressions in real-time, when criteria are being evaluated during an experience.Insert Definition Here

-Formulas can be entered on the left or right hand side of an operator when the ‘formula’ type is selected.
-When the formula Value field is selected, a handy formula picker dropdown will appear to help you write formula expressions:
+Formulas can be entered on the left or right hand side of an operator when the formula type is selected.
+When the formula Value field is selected, a formula picker dropdown will appear to help you write formula expressions:

 The following formulas and arguments are currently supported: